JenDacanay/Speaker-Recognition-System/README.md

 <p align="center"> <i> Figure 12: Raw and Filtered Signals in Time Domain for Speaker 10 .</i><br><br>
 </p>

-After we initially pre-processed signals 9 through 11, two signals were generated as shown in Figure 3(b).
-After removing the extra signal during the preprocessing step shown in Figure 3(c), the filtered signal was pre-processed with desired results, Figure 3(d).
+After we initially pre-processed signals 9 through 11, two signals were generated as shown in Figure 12(b).
+After removing the extra signal during the preprocessing step shown in Figure 12(c), the filtered signal was pre-processed with the desired results, Figure 12(d).
 Training with the revised preprocessig step allowed the total VQ distortions to be calculated correctly, resulting in an increased recognition rate from 73% to 100% out of 30 test runs.

 <p align="center">
   <img src="/Images/results2.jpg" alt="Test results 2">